-This AWS Glue Service Level Agreement (“SLA”) is a policy governing the use of AWS Glue and applies separately to each account using AWS Glue.
+This AWS Glue Service Level Agreement (“SLA”) is a policy governing the use of the Included Services (listed below) and applies separately to each account using the Included Services.
 In the event of a conflict between the terms of this SLA and the terms of the AWS Customer Agreement or other agreement with us governing your use of our Services (the “Agreement”), the terms and conditions of this SLA apply, but only to the extent of such conflict.
 Capitalized terms used herein but not defined herein shall have the meanings set forth in the Agreement.

-AWS will use commercially reasonable efforts to make AWS Glue available with a Monthly Uptime Percentage for each AWS region, during any monthly billing cycle, of at least 99.9% (the “Service Commitment”).
-In the event AWS Glue does not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.
+AWS will use commercially reasonable efforts to make each Included Service available with a Monthly Uptime Percentage for each AWS region, during any monthly billing cycle, of at least 99.9% (the “Service Commitment”).
+In the event an Included Service does not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.

-Service Credits are calculated as a percentage of the charges paid by you for AWS Glue in the affected AWS region for the monthly billing cycle in which the Monthly Uptime Percentage for a given AWS region fell within the ranges set forth in the table below:
+Service Credits are calculated as a percentage of the charges paid by you for the applicable Included Service in the affected AWS region for the monthly billing cycle in which the Monthly Uptime Percentage for a given AWS region fell within the ranges set forth in the table below: